10 Scenic Places to See Cherry Blossoms in Tokyo

 If you want to see cherry blossoms in Tokyo, timing is everything.
-They only bloom for a few days, but during that short window, crowds flock to the city’s parks and rivers – and it’s easy to see why.
+They are only in full bloom for a few days, but during that short window, crowds flock to the city’s parks and rivers – and it’s easy to see why.

 Cherry blossoms in Tokyo usually reach full bloom between late March and early April, transforming parks, riversides, and streets into soft pink landscapes.
 Their cultural significance runs deep in Japan, where sakura have long been celebrated as a symbol of renewal, beauty, and the changing seasons.